 Microgreens vs. Sprouts

-One of the first things that Kyle from Blanrock Farm will tell you is that he produces microgreens – not sprouts.
+One of the first things that our producers will tell you is that they produce microgreens – not sprouts.
 There is plenty of dialogue to be found if you simply google microgreens vs sprouts.
-What Kyle can tell you is that he is committed to producing and consuming microgreens – and excited about providing them to Tucson CSA.
+What we can tell you is that they are committed to producing and consuming microgreens – and excited about providing them to Tucson CSA.

 Here are some of the differences between microgreens and sprouts: